Roadhog360/Et-Futurum-Requiem/README.md

 The following flags can be added to the Gradle build command to modify the build.

-* `-Pall`: build all variations of the mod: normal, dev, nomixin, and dev-nomixin.
+* `-Pall`: build all variations of the mod: normal and dev.
 * `-PuseCommitHashInVersion`: include commit hash in version string.
 Used by the CI.